the-muppet2/defcat-website/public/docs/ADMIN_GUIDE.md

 - **Check permissions** - If you can't see a feature, check your role level
 - **Refresh after bulk operations** - Imports and updates may take time, page will auto-refresh

-### Security Best Practices

-- **Be careful with roles** - Only assign Admin role to trusted individuals
-- **Don't share credentials** - Each admin should have their own account
-- **Review submissions carefully** - Check for inappropriate content or spam
-- **Use Developer Tools responsibly** - Reset tier spoofing after testing

 ### Content Management

 - **Monitor submissions** - Check pending submissions daily
 - **Organize products** - Use Sort Order and Categories effectively
-- **Document configuration** - Use clear keys and descriptions for site config

 ### Troubleshooting